stefanfluit/puppeteer-tableau-public/README.md

 # How do i use it?
 - Clone this repository
-- Download it in /var and run the .sh script lie:
+- Download it in /var and run the .sh script like:
 - sudo ./fetch_tableau.sh deb.
 So "deb" is a parameter.
 This might also be rpm, depending on your OS.

 The script will search for nodejs image, and will fetch it if not available.